ajshemi/Certificate_Quantitative_Finance_Repository/README.md

 MonteCarloStandardOption1.vb    #visual basic for applications# (Pricing of European Call and Put Options)

 We show how to price/calculate a simple european call and put option (equity derivatives).
-This VBA script contains the Black–Scholes options pricing formula, If and ElseIf conditional statements, multiple data types including arrays, random number generation, For-loop statments and excel's Max function.
+This is a monte carlo method for options pricing.
+This VBA script contains, If and ElseIf conditional statements, multiple data types including arrays, random number generation, For-loop statments and excel's Max function.
 We included standard deviation calculations to quantify error in the monte carlo simulation.
-Upon request we can share how to price/calculation exotic options.
+This script could be used as a building block for more interesting options(we can share how to price/calculation exotic options upon request).